 In normal circumstances, certificates will be printed by BIFM during the second week of each month and sent to the centre for onward transmission to the learner.

+This is a current qualification.
 The structure of the BIFM Level 3 Diploma programme has remained unchanged since the qualification’s introduction but has had an additional unit added as an optional unit choice.

 BIFM reports certification on a quarterly basis to its regulators but does not release the information publicly.

 A learner has a registration period of two years in which to complete a BIFM qualification unless there are special considerations.

 - In 2015 there were 30 certificates issued

 - In 2014 there were 5 certificates issued

 Achievement of the Level 3 Diploma can lead to the learner progressing to a higher level qualification such as the BIFM Level 4, dependent on career development plans.

 Progression to Level 4 allows the learner to carry 1 unit (max 6 credits) from their Level 3 achievement towards either the BIFM Level 4 Certificate or Diploma (however all the relevant mandatory units at Level 4 will need to be achieved).

 Achievement of the BIFM Level 3 Diploma meets the academic criteria of the BIFM Associate (ABIFM) grade of BIFM professional membership: http://www.bifm.org.uk/bifm/membership/advantages.